cdunn2001/hw/doc/kes-paws-rest-api.md

 2. Chrome status dashboard - a self-referential dashboard written in Javascript that allows a live dashboard of pa-ws.

 3. Test frameworks - For example, an end-to-end simulation.
+The test framework is essentially acting as an ICS emulator.

 # Glossary